 What can the Writing Center do to help?

 Sometimes it can be hard to see where revision is required in our own writing.
 For this reason, sharing your writing with a Writing Center consultant can be extremely helpful.
 Consultants can read your work and discuss places where your writing seems unclear or underdeveloped.
 These discussions can give you ideas about where to begin revising.
-You and the consultant can then discuss strategies for revision and, if you want, even begin the revision process during the session.
+You and the consultant can then discuss strategies for revision and develop a plan that meets your specific goals.
+If you want, you can even begin the revision process during the session.